aws-amplify/amplify-js/docs/media/authentication_guide.md

 Note: In order to work with Service Interface Objects, your Amazon Cognito users' [IAM role](https://docs.aws.amazon.com/cognito/latest/developerguide/iam-roles.html) must have the appropriate permissions to call the requested services.
 {: .callout .callout--warning}

-For the complete API documentation for Authentication module, visit our [API Reference](/api/classes/authclass.html) {: .callout .callout--info}